Osprey House Environment Centre, just north of Brisbane, offers a lot more for Brisbane Kids than just information about the fish-eating raptor.

 Osprey House Environment Centre

 Osprey House takes conservation education seriously and its easy to see why it is one of the most popular Moreton Bay Environment Centres.
 Visitors can see a variety of displays, read about recycling, and even meet the resident worms in the worm farm.
 Volunteers show how to live a sustainable life with care for resources and the environment.
 Upon entering the Environment Centre you will immediately see a large dugong model, and an array of information about this amazing creature.

-The centre is designed for active little minds and there is a lot to see to keep the kids engaged.
-You’ll find a range of Australian animals hiding in a tree as tall as the ceiling and a collection of snakes and other interesting animals.
+The centre is designed for active little minds and there is a lot to see to keep the children engaged.
+You’ll find a range of Australian animals hiding in a tree as tall as the ceiling as well as a collection of snakes and other interesting animals.
 There are pictures of local wildlife so you can look for them when you head outside.

-Hands on activities
+Hands on activities for kids

 Younger kids will love the activity corner with arts and crafts.
 Make a koala or butterfly to take home or try your hand at the puzzles or colouring-in sheets.

 Your Brisbane Kids will love running around the boardwalks built over the Pine River mangroves.
-There are several places you can stop and check out the bird and sea life.
-It’s a short walk to the Fred Dohle Amphitheatre where you can search the mangroves for crabs and small sea animals at low tide.
+There are several bird hides where you can stop and check out the bird and sea life (be sure to bring your binoculars.).
+At one end of the boardwalk you can find the Fred Dohle Amphitheatre where you can search the mangroves for crabs and small sea animals at low tide.

 You might be curious about the numbered metal plaques located at various points on the boardwalk path.
 The pictures on these plaques represent the native significance of the local natural environment.
 The plaques are designed to trace over with a crayon onto a sheet of paper.